How to Support a Partner Struggling with Addiction

 Clinical Director

-Kay Saffe grew up in Miami, Florida and is a first generation American with Argentinian roots.
-She struggled with drinking and substances, especially throughout her youth.
-Today, she has been in recovery for years and strives to prioritize her spiritual, mental, and physical health.
+Kay grew up in Miami, Florida and is a first generation American with Argentinian roots.
+Throughout her youth, she struggled with drinking and substance abuse.
+Today, she has been in recovery for over 4 years and strives to prioritize her spiritual, mental, and physical health.

-A lifelong athlete and ocean lover, she moved to San Diego to pursue a Master’s degree in counseling at the University of San Diego and progress her surfing.
-She has spent years working as a surf instructor and therapist, working with local non-profits that treat at risk individuals and families in English and Spanish.
+A lifelong athlete and ocean lover, she moved to San Diego to pursue her Master’s degree and progress her surfing.
+She has spent years working as a surf instructor and therapist, working with local non-profits that treat at risk individuals and families in both English and Spanish.
 She incorporates a mindful and holistic approach to therapy.
 She is passionate about positive psychology and helping others through their recovery journey.

 Director of Operations